Skip to content

 A multilingual workforce not only speaks different languages, but they also likely have different cultures and customs.
 Educating your employees about these differences can help promote a more cohesive and understanding workforce.

 If you have a company newsletter, create a section that talks about some of the cultures represented in your workforce.
 Share some interesting bits of information about them, then provide a few communication tips.
+Consider creating a section in your company newsletter that highlights the different cultures represented in your workforce.
+Share interesting information about each culture and provide communication tips.

-A fun way to get to know different cultures is to celebrate their holidays.
+A fun way to get to know different cultures is to celebrate different holidays.
 Talk to employees from different areas of the world and ask about their major holidays.
 Pick a couple and celebrate them within the workplace.
 Include the employees in the planning to keep these celebrations as authentic as possible while also showing each individual staff member that they are a valued part of the team.

 Read more about how to prioritize diversity and inclusion in your workforce here.